Master thesis in Wageningen – part 1

 This is very important!
 Once you have completed your prerequisite courses and found a topic of interest, the next step is to find a supervisor who can supervise your thesis on the very same topic.
 Contact them at least three months prior to the start of your thesis (I did just before the summer vacations, starting my thesis on September).

 Your supervisors are generally PhDs and their supervisors (professors) who are working on the same topic.
 You will have to sign a thesis contract before you start your thesis.
 This contract contains the starting date and finishing date of your thesis.
-It also the signatures of your supervisors and the study advisor assigned to you.
+It also contains the signatures of your supervisors and the study advisor assigned to you.

 Tips from my Experience